JETSCAPE/X-SCAPE/README.md

     cmake -DUSE_3DGlauber=ON ..
     make
 ```
+### Initial State Shower using iMatter

+To use the ISR shower of iMatter, please make sure that the environment variable `$PYTHIA8` is set and points to the directory where pythia8 is installed which can be found using `pythia8-config --prefix`.

+After using 3DGlauber support to compile JETSCAPE, one can use `./PythiaIsrTest` to run iMatter and 3DGlauber which uses the xml user file `config/jetscape_user_iMATTERMCGlauber.xml`

 ### MUSIC support

 MUSIC is a (3+1)D viscous hydrodynamical code developed at McGill university.
 (Official website: http://www.physics.mcgill.ca/MUSIC)
 MUSIC can be integrated into the JETSCAPE framework.
-To download the lastest
-version of MUSIC, one can run the shell script under the external_packages folder,
+To download the latest version of MUSIC, one can run the shell script under the external_packages folder,

 ```bash
     ./get_music.sh